 3. I assume responsibility for all negative states that arise

 within me.
 It is not others that cause my emotions.
 My emotions

 arise in response to old habit patterns and the associated thoughts

 4. Unconditional love is wishing the best for all beings –

 regardless of if they are friend or foe, helpful or dangerous,

 enjoyable or annoying.
 I value and actively cultivate within me

-unconditional for all beings and all life.
+unconditional love for all beings and all life.